pokeyjess/ToDo-List/README.md

 ## Instructions

 To run this application on your own machine, fork and clone the repo.
 You'll want to run "npm install," and "npm start" to fire up your local server.
-This application can be easily deployed -- I have my own personal version hosted for free on Heroku.

 Enjoy!